kaidez/kaidez.com/wordpress/wordpress-notes.md

 webpack setup can cause FOUT/FOUC.

 webpack can chunk out AJAX code, meaning that the code will be called twice under the right set of circumstances.

+Go to http://v2.wp-api.org/guide/discovery/ to see if this is a better way of calling the WP API.